iml-it/appmonitor/readme.md

   Time to live value in seconds.
 The server GUI respects this value and does not ask the appmonitor client more often.
 A goof value for beginning is 60 or 300 (1 min/ 5 min)

-- "ts": [integer: unix timestamp] unix timestamp of the request.
-Maybe it is obsolet.

 - "result": [integer: 0..3]
   Result code of all checks of the webapp.